 With six million people and a 500 billion dollar plus municipal economy, a lot of property transactions take place in Houston.
 Even the tragic occasion of the death of a loved one is an economic event if the deceased left behind significant property – and that is where we come in.
-Our probate lawyers in Houston, TX have successfully handled many probate cases.
+Our dedicated and experienced Houston probate lawyers have successfully handled many probate cases,

-The Houston probate process, by which property is passed from the deceased to heirs, is quite complex and arcane, and it can be experienced as stressful and even overwhelming to someone who is already struggling to deal with the painful emotions that often accompany the death of a loved one.
+The Houston, TX probate process, by which property is passed from the deceased to heirs, is quite complex and arcane, and it can be experienced as stressful and even overwhelming to someone who is already struggling to deal with the painful emotions that often accompany the death of a loved one.
 Without preparation and understanding of the process, probate proceedings are at best a highly distracting nuisance, and at worst a financial and emotional catastrophe.
 With skilled legal representation, however, it doesn’t have to be that way.

-At Romano & Sumner, we understand what you are going through because we have successfully represented a multitude of clients who have already traveled the road upon which you are getting ready to tread.
+At Romano & Sumner, we understand what you are going through because our Houston probate attorneys have successfully represented a multitude of clients who have already traveled the road upon which you are getting ready to tread.

 Our zealous, committed, fearless, and absolutely relentless probate attorneys stand ready to guide you through the Houston probate maze.
 We will be fighting every step of the way to make sure that you receive everything that you are entitled to, with minimum hassle.
 Our probate lawyers will not hesitate to stand up to bullying creditors, greedy relatives, dishonest executors, and anyone else who would like to take a bite out of your loved one’s estate at your expense.